 Even kids got involved.
 Russia Lane in Bethnal Green contained some of the worse slum housing in the borough.
 The notorious soot-stained tenements housed the very poorest folk in Bethnal Green.
 Huge families were squeezed into the tiny flats, including one mother of 25!

-‘My mum, Flo, was only 4ft8, but I saw her punch a man down three flights of stairs for slapping me when I was a kid,’ recalls 83-year-old Ron Hilson.
+‘My best place to buy cialis online mum, Flo, was only 4ft8, but I saw her punch a man down three flights of stairs for slapping me when I was a kid,’ recalls 83-year-old Ron Hilson.
 ‘She lost a sister, Roda, in the Tube disaster in ’43.
 Another sister, Maud, was decapitated by a lorry in the blackout in ’45, and her son Teddy died of TB in ’46.
 She was so grief-stricken, she lost all her hair.
 But she never gave up the fight.
 The war brought out the strength in women.’

 When Flo and the other women of Russia Lane went into war work in the factories, and with many of the borough’s schools closed down or evacuated, it would have been easy enough for Ron and his pals, Frankie Tovey, Ronnie York, Joey Donnovan, George Quinn and Ken Cushway, to get into mischief.
 Instead, the self-styled Schoolboy Gardeners of Russia Lane borrowed rakes and shovels from George’s dad, who owned stables, and set about transforming a bombsite into a Dig for Victory Allotment.

 A toxic rubble and scree-filled hole in the ground in a bomb-battered slum is hardly the most promising circumstances in which to grow fruit and veg, but that didn’t deter the Schoolboy Gardeners.
 Once the Heavy Rescue Service had removed rubble and masonry, the boys used dustbin lids pierced with holes to sift through the earth and get rid of all the debris.